FTIR Fourier Transform Infrared Spectrophotometer and Microscopy

 - Identifying specific fibres and particles in inhalable dust by FTIR microscopy and SEM/EDX.

-- FTIR microscopy of microplastics in freshwater, sea water, soil and wastewater with pyrolysis GCMS.
+- FTIR microscopy of microplastics in freshwater, sea water, soil and wastewater with pyrolysis GC-MS.

 - Checks for localised antiseptic chemical products and wipes attack of rubbers and plastics in hospitals and the medical device industry.